 - Tai Chi

 These kits usually consist of a guide or DVD, making exercising simple and fun.
-While some providers (Priority Health, for example) offer Silver&Fit with no deductibles or copayments, others add a small charge ($25 per year for the Fitness Facility Program and $10 per year for the Home Fitness Program).
+While some providers offer Silver&Fit with no deductibles or co-payments, others add a small annual fee of $10 to $25.

-This is another extremely popular exercise program for seniors, offered by a host of insurers on Medicare Part C. There are approximately 13,000 participating fitness centers to choose from around the country, so it is likely there is a facility near you.
-Use the official SilverSneakers website to find out if your health plan offers the program as part of its additional benefits.
+SilverSneakers is another extremely popular exercise program that is offered by a host of MA insurers.
+With approximately 14,000 participating fitness centers to choose from, you’re likely to find a facility near you.
+Check the SilverSneakers website to determine whether your health plan offers the program as part of its benefits.

 - Amenities such as swimming pools, saunas, and exercise equipment

-- Special classes for seniors overseen by qualified instructors
+- Special classes for seniors run by qualified instructors

 - Assistance and guidance from a Program Advisor

-The SilverSneakers FLEX option is also extremely popular amongst seniors.
-FLEX features over 50 innovative classes including walking groups, indoor and outdoor boot camp, and Latin-style and line dancing.
+The SilverSneakers FLEX option is also a popular choice with seniors.
+It offers over 50 innovative classes including walking groups, indoor and outdoor boot camp, and dancing.

-A SilverSneakers Steps program enables you to exercise from the comfort of your home.
-Once you register, you will receive a kit that includes a pedometer, resistance bands, and an exercise DVD.
+If you prefer to exercise in the comfort of your own home, the SilverSneakers Steps program is for you.
+Upon registration, you receive a kit that includes a pedometer, resistance bands, and an exercise DVD.
 Use these tools to tailor your workout around your lifestyle and individual capabilities.

-In summary, Original Medicare does NOT cover any of the costs associated with exercise programs for seniors.
-If you are looking to get fit and active, however, a number of Medicare Advantage plans provide free or low cost options.
-Staying in shape will ensure you get the most out of your golden years, so look for the right Medicare Part C plan and get active!
+Although it offers some services to help you live a healthier lifestyle, Original Medicare does not cover the cost associated with exercise programs for seniors.
+If you are looking to get fit and active, however, a number of Medicare Advantage plans provide free or low-cost options.
+Staying in shape ensures you get the most out of your golden years, so look for the right Medicare Part C plan and get active!